bl1231/bilbomd/HELM_NOTES.md

 ## Background and Setup Instructions for Building Docker Images

-Because I've separated some of the original functionality of `bilbomd-worker` so there is one build for SPIN and another build for Perlmutter I have decided to give explicit names for images destined for SPIN and Perlmutter.
+I have separated some of the original functionality of `bilbomd-worker` so there is one build for SPIN and another build for Perlmutter I have decided to give explicit names for images destined for SPIN and Perlmutter.
 You will need to build, tag, and push `bilbomd-spin-backend`, `bilbomd-spin-worker`, `bilbomd-perlmutter-worker`, and `bilbomd-ui`

 If building on Apple with M3 Silicon (`arm64`) you will need to build for `amd64` in order to run on SPIN.
 There are ways to build images for multiple hardware platforms, but I have not explored this option yet.